 The DCO as made by the Secretary of State is now available on this site using the link below or from the menu to the left:

-Section 134 process underway
+Section 134 process update

 The Development Consent Order that granted planning consent on the 14th November 2022 also includes permission to start the compulsory purchase of land needed to build the rail line.